- Call for Abstracts

 Remember these points:

-- Before pasting and uploading your abstract into the registration form, ensure that it is accurate and error-free, including spell check.
+- Before pasting your abstract into the registration form, ensure that it is accurate and error-free, including spell check.
 No changes will be allowed after the deadline date has passed.

 - Submit your registration and abstract before the deadline, as no late submissions will be accepted, no exceptions.